How to pack your suitcase: Hold and odd-sized baggage

 When you pack your bags, please be aware that some items cannot move freely across international borders.
 Some restricted items may be permitted in limited supply or forbidden outright.
 Restricted items include drinks, tobacco, medicines, meat, fish, (products made of) protected animal and plant species, as well as large sums of cash.

-What makes odd-sized baggage
+What makes odd-sized luggage

 Larger-than-normal or heavy bags may be treated as odd or irregular-sized baggage.
 This includes bicycles, skis, golf bags and larger musical instruments.
 It may also include strangely shaped or fragile items; please check at your airline’s check-in desk, who may then direct you to the 'odd size' counter.
 Wheelchairs and collapsible prams can be taken to the gate.
 An airline handler or employee will ensure that this is labelled in the hold.

-Odd-sized baggage criteria
+Odd-sized luggage criteria

 An item is considered odd-sized or irregular if it: